WayZimChu/vector/README.md

 - [ ] GPS capability: User can get current location.
 - [ ] User can choose the type of meeting point (ex: bar, coffee shop, library).
-- [ ] User can pull a list of businesses around a radius of the meeting point.
+- [ ] User can pull a list of businesses around a radius of the meeting point using Yelp API.
 - [ ] Use the Google Maps API to calculate the midpoint to meet between two location points.
 - [ ] Friends view controller
 - [ ] Maps view controller
 - [ ] Businesses view controller
 - [ ] Details view for business (friends can decide whether or not it is accepted)
+- [ ] Using parse as a server backbone in order to get updates on GPS locations of others.

 The following **optional** features are implemented: